by Kimberly Brubaker Bradley

 Conditional Recommendation: From a cruel mother to a good home, this is a young girl’s journey to freedom, healing, and identity through the help and care of her guardian during WWII.

 I have swayed my husband over to the dark side when it comes to audiobooks.
-Now, whenever we have a trip or are in the car together for longer than a half hour we have an audiobook playing; that is, of course, if we are in a vehicle where the CD player is working.
+Now, whenever we have a trip or are in the car together for longer than a half hour we have an audiobook playing.
 One of my favorite parts about this book is that my husband found it.
-He picked up several audiobooks for me to choose from for our most recent car trip and this was in the stack.
-When we started listening to it, we were skeptical and actually a little nervous because it starts out so bleak but I’m glad we stuck with it because it turns into a gem.
+He picked up several audiobooks for me to choose from for a car trip and when we started listening to it, we were skeptical and actually a little nervous because it starts out so bleak but I’m glad we stuck with it because it turns into an absolute, undeniable gem.

-There is so much in this story to unpack so let’s get right into it.
+There’s so much in this story to unpack so let’s get right into it.
 I was immediately captured by the dreary world of ten-year-old Ada.
-It was so depressing and the cruelty that she experiences at the hands of her own mother so disgusting and twisted that I almost bailed because I was nervous about what would happen.
+It was so depressing and the cruelty that she experiences at the hands of her own mother so disgusting and twisted that I almost bailed because I was nervous about what would happen next.
 After finishing the book I must say that you need to experience the bleak beginning because it is essential for the rest of the story and the development of Ada.
 It gives meaning to the whole book.